ptimlum/gstreamer/README.md

 yum install bansheee
 ```

-should all one to listen to your personal mp3 library without adding additional repository sources ... which is all that I was after.
+should allow one to listen to your personal mp3 library without adding additional repository sources ... which is all that I was after.

 (... and I just like to be able to build things from source even if I'm not actively modifying the code)